SemanticBeeng/debian-host/README.md

 debian-host
 ===========

-Initialize and configure a debian system
+Initialize and configure a Debian system

 Requirements
 ------------